Are you looking for VC funding or funding from other potential investors?

 - Don’t ignore negative trends.
 Be sure to explain how your company would overcome potential negative trends.
-Such analysis will relieve investor concern and enhance the plan’s credibility.
+Such analysis will relieve investor concerns and enhance the plan’s credibility.

-Goal of customer analysis section: Convey the needs of your customers and show how your company’s products/services satisfy those needs.
+Goal of customer analysis section: Convey the needs of your potential customers and show how your company’s products and services satisfy those needs.